Jovan Petrović (general)

-Jovan Petrović (Serbian: Јован Петровић; Sombor, Austrian Empire, 16 June 1843 - Niš, Kingdom of Serbia, 19 March 1902) was a Serbian Army general, Minister of Defence and Minister of Public Works of the Kingdom of Serbia.
+Jovan Petrović (Serbian: Јован Петровић; Sombor, Austrian Empire, 16 June 1843 - Niš, Kingdom of Serbia, 19 March 1902) was a Serbian general, Minister of Defence and Minister of Public Works of the Kingdom of Serbia.
 He also served as 10th Dean of the Academic Board of the Military Academy in Serbia from 1894 to 1897.

 Military Academy

 Jovan Petrović was born on 16 June 1843 in Sombor.
 His father Petar was the head of the workshop at the Military Technical Institute in Kragujevac.
 Jovan finished high school in Belgrade, then he finished four grades of Gymnasium in Kragujevac, and in Belgrade, he graduated from Velika škola.
 He then enrolled in the Military Academy in Belgrade in 1860.
 He graduated from the Academy in 1865, when he was promoted to the rank of lieutenant.
 During the incident at Čukur česma in 1862, he joined the freedom fighters at the barricades.

 War Academy in Berlin

 After graduating from the Military Academy, he served in the Artillery Administration and the Topolivnica (Ordnance Foundry) in Kragujevac.
 For a time he was commander in the Military Crafts School until 1867.
 In 1868 he was a sergeant in the 3rd Field Brigade.
 From 1868 to 1872, he was promoted to a general staff officer of the Knjaževac People's Army.
 He was sent as a state cadet in 1872 to the Prussian Staff College, then called the Allgemeine Kriegsschule (War School).
 After three years of schooling, he graduated from the academy in Berlin in 1875.
 After that, he was an intern in the Guards Infantry regiment in Berlin.
 Upon his return to Serbia from 1875 to 1876, he served in the Ministre of Defence and was then the Chief of the Serbian General Staff.